 Not surprisingly, for these very reasons, Edwards and Collier ultimately reach the identical conclusions about how the Church is to interpret these passages, although by different paths.
-Indeed, Collier concludes -
+Indeed, Collier concludes-

-Jesus is not saying the divorced woman did anything wrong, she is simply thrown into the whole mess of adultery - which in Matt 5 and 19 is a breaking of God's "creation covenant" for man and woman.
+Jesus is not saying the divorced woman did anything wrong, she is simply thrown into the whole mess of adultery-which in Matt 5 and 19 is a breaking of God's "creation covenant" for man and woman.
 I have tried to be consistent (can't guarantee that I have been!) in translating moixeuthenai as "guilty of adultery" rather than "committed adultery", since the latter indicates an "action".
-A person thrown into a mud-hole may be guilty of being muddy without being guilty of jumping in the mud.
-112
+A person thrown into a mud-hole may be guilty of being muddy without being guilty of jumping in the mud.119

 The moment we wish to require perfection in adherence to Matt 5:31-32 is the moment we should begin to see gouged-out eyes and severed limbs among those requiring it.
 Those who are willing to cut out the hearts of others by casuistic [rule-based] approaches to the Gospel divorce texts, should be willing to cut off their own hands by the same approaches.
 Otherwise, we should learn the way of Jesus.
 Matt 18:28, 35: But that same servant, as he went out, met one of his fellow servants who owed him a hundred days wages.
 So, he grabbed him by the throat and said, "Pay me what you owe me!" . . .
-This is how my Father will do to every one of you, if you do not forgive your brother from your heart.
-113
+This is how my Father will do to every one of you, if you do not forgive your brother from your heart.120

-Collier agrees with Edwards and myself (i) that "adultery" in the Mark and Matthews passages is used in the prophetic sense of covenant breaking, (ii) that the sin being addressed is the divorce and, where the divorce was made in order to remarry, the remarriage, 114 (iii) that men and women can end a marriage even when to do so is wrong, and (iv) that 1 Corinthians 7:27-28 plainly permits a divorced person to remarry, and that doing so is not sin.
-115 Moreover, Collier agrees that the consequences of a wrongful http://www.ibiblio.org/bgreek/archives/greek-3/msg00439.html.
+Collier agrees with Edwards and myself (i) that "adultery" in the Mark and Matthews passages is used in the prophetic sense of covenant breaking, (ii) that the sin being addressed is the divorce and, where the divorce was made in order to remarry, the remarriage,121 (iii) that men and women can end a marriage even when to do so is wrong, and (iv) that 1 Corinthians 7:27-28 plainly permits a divorced person to remarry, and that doing so is not sin.122 Moreover, Collier agrees that the consequences of a wrongful divorce are to be found elsewhere.
+Thus, despite this disagreement over Greek verb tenses, the result is much the same.
+Collier concludes-